finxlfantasy/http-server/README.md

 Open your web browser and navigate to http://localhost:8080.
 Send requests to http://localhost:8080/your-path.
 Feel free to customize this server for your specific use case!

+# Customizing Responses
+You can easily customize the server’s behavior by modifying the handle_connection function.
+Here are some ideas:

+1. Dynamic Content
+Instead of fixed responses, generate dynamic content based on the request.
+For example:

+Return the current date and time.
+Fetch data from a database or an external API.
+Serve files from a specific directory.
+2. Error Handling
+Improve error handling by adding appropriate status codes and error messages.
+For instance:

+Handle invalid request paths with a “404 Not Found” response.
+Check for malformed requests and respond with a “400 Bad Request” status.
+3. Security Measures
+Consider security aspects:

+Implement rate limiting to prevent abuse.
+Validate input data to prevent injection attacks.
+Set up HTTPS for secure communication.
+Contributing
+Contributions are welcome!
+If you find any issues or have ideas for improvements, feel free to open an issue or submit a pull request.

+## License
+This project is licensed under the MIT License - see the LICENSE file for details.